genuinetools/reg/README.md

      delete, rm       delete a specific reference of a repository list, ls         list all repositories
-     manifest         get the json manifest for the specific reference of a repository tags             get the tags for a repository download, layer  download a layer for the specific reference of a repository help, h          Shows a list of commands or help for one command
+     manifest         get the json manifest for the specific reference of a repository vulns            get a vulnerability report for the image from CoreOS Clair tags             get the tags for a repository download, layer  download a layer for the specific reference of a repository help, h          Shows a list of commands or help for one command